0330 822 0505

 Wondering what kind of mortgage you can get for £2,000 per month?
 Find out how to get the best deal based on this amount in our guide.

-If you’ve worked out what you can afford to spend on a mortgage every month then you may think it’s a simple case of calculating what size mortgage that equates to.
-Unfortunately it’s not quite as straightforward as that, as so many other factors will come into play.
+If you’ve worked out what you can afford to spend on a mortgage every month, you may think it’s a simple case of calculating what size mortgage that equates to.
+Unfortunately, it’s not quite as straightforward as that, as so many other factors will come into play.

-If you’re wondering what size mortgage you can get for £2,000 per month then you’ve come to the right place.
-In this article we’ll take you through all the variables you’ll need to consider and look at how working with a specialist broker could save you both time and money.
+If you’re wondering what size mortgage you can get for £2,000 per month, you’ve come to the right place.
+In this article, we’ll discuss all the variables you’ll need to consider and examine how working with a specialist broker could save you time and money.

 What size mortgage can you get for £2,000 per month?